 Self-hypnosis is another technique of relaxation.
-First of all some myths about hypnosis need to be addressed and clarified.
+First of all I need to address some myths about hypnosis and clarify them.

 Some of us may have seen a show which featured stage hypnosis: a group of volunteers went on stage, and at the suggestion of the stage hypnotist started to act like musicians or dancers, or just looked like they were totally “out of it”.
 Immediately we shake our heads at the very idea of hypnosis.
 Brainwashing, losing control and not knowing what we are doing comes to mind, and this does not sound like a good idea to us.
 Clinical hypnosis is not designed to get us”out of control” at all.
 We are in control, we are merely allowing our mind to slip into another ego state.

 Normally we rely on the left side of our brain in our intellectual functioning (provided that we are right hand dominant.
 If we are left hand dominant, the right hemisphere is the one which is mostly utilized).

 If we are allowing ourselves to become deeply relaxed, the other side of the brain is the active one: if you are right-handed, it is the right side of the brain which is more active in a deep state of relaxation.
 If we were hooked up to a EEG machine (which can measure the brain wave activity), a different wave pattern would be seen by a technician who is trained to read these tests (Ref.
 4).This is the technicality.
 Now we look at the practical side of being in an altered state.
 There is nothing complicated about it.
 It is easy.
 You have switched to this state many times in your life.
 I’ll give you one example.
 You are going out of the house, and a mile away, you wonder, whether you have switched the lights off (or the iron or another appliance).

 Focus on a conversation